Choosing the Best Moving Coil Cartridge (MC) for your system.

 Ideally the cantilever which holds the stylus should be rigid, low mass and non resonant.
 To achieve these criteria requires expensive, high grade materials and specialist manufacturing techniques.
 The same holds true for the miniature electrical coils, magnets, suspension system and cartridge body.

 Precision plays an important role in sound quality.
 This is a complex aspect which is fully dealt with in our youtube video “how to tune your cartridge by ear”.
-For example on more expensive moving coil cartridges, the stylus angle affects sound quality markedly and it’s expensive to ensure accuracy to within 1 degree or less.
+For example on more expensive cartridges, the stylus angle affects sound quality markedly and it’s expensive to ensure accuracy to within 1 degree or less.

-Each component needs to be assembled with meticulous care to build the best moving coil cartridge.
+Each component needs to be assembled with meticulous care to build the best moving magnet cartridge.
 Dimensions of things like magnetic gaps vary depending on tolerance.
 Magnetic gaps are very important for sound quality but the tighter the gap the more expensive it is to build.

-Apportioning how much you invest in the best moving coil cartridge depends entirely on the quality of partnering source components.
+Apportioning how much you invest in the best moving magnet cartridge depends entirely on the quality of partnering source components.
 You want a balanced approach to the value of each component in the audio chain which yields maximum return.

 For Origin Live Turntables a loose split down of front end value is: